Find out more about:

 - The FSB is an international body that monitors and makes recommendations about the global financial system to promote financial stability.
-It was established in April 2009 and is chaired by Mark Carney, Governor of the Bank of England.
-It includes representatives from finance ministries, central banks, and financial regulators across twenty-five jurisdictions as well as representatives from four international financial institutions and six international standard-setting bodies.
+It was established in April 2009and includes representatives from finance ministries, central banks, and financial regulators across twenty-five jurisdictions as well as representatives from four international financial institutions and six international standard-setting, regulatory, supervisory, and central bank bodies.

 - The FSB promotes international financial stability through coordinating national financial authorities and international standard-setting bodies as they work toward developing strong regulatory, supervisory and other financial sector policies.